opener-project/opinion-detector/reference.md

 * German (de)

 There is also a hospitality trained (Hotel reviews) set of models present.
-Please contact info@olery.com to access those.
+Please contact <info@olery.com> to access those.
+These models support the following languages:

 * Dutch (nl)
 * English (en)